University Policies and Procedures

 Right to Accommodation for Any Judicial or Appeal Process

 All students with a previously approved accommodation may be entitled to receive reasonable accommodations during any judicial or appeal process.
-Upon notification by the student, or by the individuals conducting a judicial or appeal process, the Office of Disability Services will coordinate the provision of the accommodation and have the authority to identify how best to provide the accommodation.
-Provided that, the Student may be required to register to register with the Office of Disability Services to receive those accommodations in accordance with University policy and procedures.
+Upon notification by the student, or by the individuals conducting a judicial or appeal process, the Office of Accessibility and Accommodations will coordinate the provision of the accommodation and have the authority to identify how best to provide the accommodation.
+Provided that, the student may be required to register with the Office of Accessibility and Accommodations to receive those accommodations in accordance with University policy and procedures.

 Retaliation Prohibited